lmc297/BTyper/README.md

 mkdir ~/Downloads/btyper_tutorial_1
 ```

 6. Now, let's run BTyper on our contigs, directly from our Downloads directory.
 Because this genome is made up of multiple contigs in multifasta format, rather than a single chromosome, we want to make sure we include the -\-draft_genome option in our command.
-Because we don't know much about this genome, and we want as much information as possible, let's perform all of the default typing methods with their default settings (virulence gene detection using an amino acid database, MLST, *rpoB* allelic typing, and *panC* clade typing, all using default thresholds), as well as 16S gene detection, just for fun.
+Because we don't know much about this genome, and we want as much information as possible, let's perform all of the default typing methods with their default settings (virulence gene detection using an amino acid database, antimicrobial resistance gene detection using the ARG-ANNOT database, MLST, *rpoB* allelic typing, and *panC* clade typing, all using default thresholds), as well as 16S gene detection, just for fun.
 To run BTyper, type the following command, and press **Enter**:

 ```
 btyper -t seq -i ~/Downloads/JHQN01.1.fsa_nt -o ~/Downloads/btyper_tutorial_1 -s True --draft_genome